1. Home

 Freezers and refrigerators

-Stand alone and combined fridges and freezers need to be about 10% more efficient than the minimum federal standard to get Energy Star certification.
+Standalone and combined refrigerators and freezers need to be about 10% more efficient than the minimum federal standard to get Energy Star certification.
 See Energy Star-rated fridges and freezers.

 Heat pumps

 Heat pumps are already the most efficient way to heat and cool your home in most places in the country.
-Energy Star helps you identify the most efficient of the most efficient.
 Since heating and cooling make up over 50% of home energy use in the US and heat pumps can do both, choosing an efficient model can make a big difference.
 EPA’s savings calculator estimates what you can save by switching to a heat pump.
 See Energy Star-rated heat pumps

 Smart thermostats